vendidero/woocommerce-germanized/readme.txt

 = Tested WooCommerce Themes =
 To fit german requirements even better we've developed a special [WooCommerce Theme](https://vendidero.de/vendipro "WooCommerce Theme for German Market") specifically developed for the german market: VendiPro.
 While developing VendiPro we have considered german design principles to adapt WooCommerce to the german market.
-By default, Germanized works with every WooCommerce theme.
+By default, WooCommerce Germanized works with every WooCommerce theme.
 Some themes may need adjustments due to not using WooCommerce standards hooks or styles.
-Within our professional version we've tested certain third-party WooCommerce themes to ensure better compatibility with Germanized:
+Within our professional version we've tested certain third-party WooCommerce themes to ensure better compatibility with WooCommerce Germanized:

 * Flatsome
 * Enfold